codecracker64/Practice-Java-Programs/README.md

 # Practice-java-codes

-This repository contains all the codes i wrote as part of Java Learning Process.
+This repository contains all the codes I wrote as part of Java Learning Process.